The circuitous career of Berkeleys favorite undertaker

 The Hull mortuary and chapel, depicted on a 1943 postcard

-In the 1960s, the Hulls Berkeley mortuary was sold to the undertakers McNary & Morgan, who continued at the same location under the same name until opening McNary & Morgan Chapel at 3030 Telegraph Ave. about 1970.
-The old mortuary was acquired by a real estate developer who remodeled it into offices and shops.
+In 1961, the Hulls Berkeley mortuary was sold to the undertakers McNary & Morgan, who continued at the same location under the Hull name until opening McNary & Morgan Chapel at 3030 Telegraph Avenue in 1970.
+The old Hull mortuary was acquired by a real estate developer who remodeled it into offices and shops.

-This article was published in the Berkeley Daily Planet on 17 September 2009.
+This article was initially published in the Berkeley Daily Planet on 17 September 2009.